 On the contrary, the role of finance professionals will become more significant as experts will be required to oversee critical processes.
 We also see a future of accounting where accountants are actively involved in regularly evaluating and assessing AI systems.

 While many accounting tasks can be automated, this does not mean that all organizations will choose to automate them.
-Organizations have different requirements regarding their sector, objectives, business model, compliance, and legal regulations.
-So, companies will likely try to balance which tasks should be automated and what shouldn’t.
+Organizations have different requirements regarding their sector, objectives, business model, compliance, and legal regulations (Sage).
+So, companies will likely try to balance which tasks should be automated and which shouldn’t.

 Biggest Challenges in AI Adoption